 And for a brief eight weeks in 1924, Ottawa was the temporary home of the McCloskeys, a minor league team from Newton.
 A member of the Southwestern League, the team was temporarily displaced when a microburst knocked down the stands and fences in their own field, and they played in Ottawa until their park was rebuilt.

 The Old Depot Museum’s exhibit features photos, jerseys, pennants, and baseball equipment, as well as the stories of some of the players who made it to the minors and the majors.
+Viewing these baseball items from so long ago make an incredible comparison to the baseball equipment that we have today, with things like baseball bats coming a long way (these reviews of composite bbcor bats are proof of this).
 Several artifacts are on loan from the Richmond Community Museum and Appanoose Museum, two regional museums in Franklin County.
 The Franklin County Historical Society also hosted two events: the screening of Town Ball: Bigger than Baseball at the Plaza Cinema on June 21 and speaker Phil Dixon, who presented A Baseball Revolution: the Kansas City Monarchs in Our Hometown on July 21.